WIStudent/jest-each-improved-types/README.md

 });
 ```

 Instead of using an interface as the generic argument, a tuple of Key-Type pairs and the number of rows is used.
-Using a value with the wrong type inside the table, or the number of values not being $(\text{Number of Key-Type pairs} * \text{Declared number of rows})$, will result in a typescript error.
+Using a value with the wrong type inside the table, or the number of values not being (*Number of Key-Type pairs* * *Declared number of rows*), will result in a typescript error.